Vegas Betting

 Betting on the Triple Crown

-Wagering on all three Triple Crown events is offered at racetracks across the United States and online sites such as BetUS, BetNow, and Betonline.
-Every seat in Las Vegas sportsbooks — especially huge venues like Westgate and Mandalay Bay — will be packed if the Triple Crown is on the line.
+Wagering on all three Triple Crown events is offered at racetracks across the United States and offshore racebooks such as BetUS, BetNow, and Betonline.
+Every seat in Las Vegas sportsbooks — especially huge venues like Westgate and Mandalay Bay — will likely be packed if the Triple Crown is on the line.

-Along with the Breeders’ Cup, Triple Crown races draw the most attention from the betting public.
-Hundreds of millions of dollars are bet on these events every year.
+The Triple Crown typically draw a lot of attention from the betting public.
+Many millions of dollars are bet on these events every year.

-Whether you are at a racetrack, Las Vegas sportsbook, or online with Bovada, the wagering options remain the same.
+Whether you are at a racetrack, betting in a Las Vegas sportsbook, or placing wagers online with Bovada, the options remain the same.
 Check out our Bovada Review Las Vegas for details on how to get started online!

 1